tawheed7mir-ai/SQL_retail_sales_project/README.md

 FROM retails_sales
 ...

-** SELECT TOTAL NUMBER OF UNIQUE CUSTOMERS WE HAVE ...sql
+** SELECT TOTAL NUMBER OF UNIQUE CUSTOMERS WE HAVE:
+...sql
 SELECT COUNT(DISTINCT customer_id) AS total_customers
 FROM retails_sales...